 The University of Maine at Presque Isle and the Alumni Association recently honored two alumni with awards of achievement—the Educator of the Year Award and Distinguished Educator Award—at the University’s Second Annual Alumni Hour on Saturday, Oct.
 7 during Homecoming 2017: Friends & Family Weekend.

-The University of Maine at Presque Isle’s Reed Art Gallery will present Thérèse L. Provenzano’s artwork The Lay of the Land Reconsidered, showing paintings of Maine farmlands and agriculture, from Oct.
-23 through Dec.
+The University of Maine at Presque Isle’s Reed Art Gallery will present Thérèse L. Provenzano’s artwork The Lay of the Land Reconsidered, showing paintings of Maine farmlands and agriculture, from Nov.
+3 through Dec.
 15, 2017.
 The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Nov.
-3, from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
+3, from 5-7 p.m. with an artist’s talk at 5:30 p.m.; light refreshments will be served.
+This reception is being held in conjunction with the First Friday Art Walk.
 The Reed Gallery is located on the second floor of the University’s Center for Innovative Learning.

 Two academic programs at the University of Maine at Presque Isle are again joining forces this fall to provide the campus and community with an innovative way to explore the world of science.
 The Environmental Science and Sustainability and the Biology programs are hosting a lunchtime seminar series that will provide a forum to present scientific research conducted by UMPI students and faculty, and local and regional scientists, as well as topics in management, medicine and applied science.